dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/index.md

 - exploratory research in stochastic covariance modeling,
 - numerical investigation of memory effects,
 - methodological development within the SciML ecosystem,
-- and as a foundation for future theoretical analysis.
+- use as a foundation for future theoretical analysis.

 It is **not** intended as a drop-in production covariance estimator.